 Resorts – tourist beach areas like Varadero tend to be riddled with resorts and although they are of a reasonable standard, you might want to consider what the other guests will be like.
 I enjoyed my resort hotel in Varadero…the other guests (who were drunk and obnoxious the entire length of my stay), less so.

 Tip – if you are considering a resort, make sure you book online before you travel as it is much easier to get room discounts on the internet compared to paying the rack rate when you turn up (which can be as much as twice or three times the online price).

 Colonial Hotels – each of the big cities I visited had at least one big hotel inside a grand colonial building.
 While I didn’t stay in any of them, they looked beautiful and tended to have good cocktail bars/roof terraces for sunsets.

 4. Cuban Food

-For the first few days it’s possible to embrace the simplicity as you cycle through the options – chicken, rice and beans; fish, rice and salad; beef, rice and beans.
+For the first few days, it’s possible to embrace simplicity as you cycle through the options – chicken, rice and beans; fish, rice and salad; beef, rice and beans.
 By day three I was done.
 Seeing the same vegetables come out time and again (cucumbers, tomato, canned green beans and not a drop of dressing), I fast started to dread mealtimes.